Application Submission Materials Available: July 17, 2014

 • Comparative evaluations of the impact of hospital/health-system-based outpatient pharmacist-provided core clinical services on patients’ therapeutic and safety outcomes.
 (See the core clinical services included in the following recommendations from the PPMI Summit: B7-9, B13-16, B20-21, B23a-o, B24a-b, B25b.)

-• Evaluations of the economic benefits of hospital/health-system pharmacist-provided core clinical services.
+• Evaluations of the economic benefits of hospital, health-system, and ambulatory pharmacist-provided core clinical services.
 (See the core clinical services included in the following recommendations from the PPMI Summit: B7-9, B13-16, B20-21, B23a-o, B24a-b, B25b.
 This study must include an element that demonstrates efficient methods to track and analyze pharmacists’ clinical interventions.)

 The following are priority areas related to the roles of pharmacy technicians and technology in advancing pharmacy practice models:

 • Evaluations of delegation of all distributive functions that do not require clinical judgment to pharmacy technicians and technology.
 (See the pharmacy technician-related assumptions, beliefs and recommendations from the PPMI Summit.)

 • Evaluations of the use of pharmacy technicians to perform clinical support functions.
 (See the pharmacy technician-related assumptions, beliefs and recommendations from the PPMI Summit.)

 • Evaluations of the impact of accredited technician training programs and Pharmacy Technician Certification Board (PTCB) certification on technician effectiveness.